 The Coffee Boom

-Lipa once became the sole supplier of coffee
+Lipa once became the sole supplier of coffee bean in the world

 The cultivation of coffee was introduced during the term of office of Don Gallo de los Reyes as Gobernadorcillo of Lipa.
 An Augustinian missionary brought the seeds of the Liberica species from Mexico.
 The coffee industry flourished and made Lipa the richest municipality in the entire archipelago.
 Annual municipal income surged to a high of Php 4,000,000 that prompted Queen Regent Maria Cristina of Spain, acting for the young King Alfonso XIII, to elevate Lipa into a villa on October 21, 1887.